jimhigson/oboe.js-dissertation/manning.md

 We should try to act earlier: in practice there is usually no difference between being reacting *earlier* and being *faster*.

-On a Journey: availability, reactivity and fault tolerance
+On a Journey: availability, reactivity, and fault tolerance
 --------------------------------------------

 A passenger checks her email on her phone.
 As the train moves through